-St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**’, Now Facing Calls For Boycott
+St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**,’ Now Facing Calls For Boycott

 “I’ve been hanging out getting ready to ram a hot poker up David Hogg’s a** tomorrow.
 Busy working.
 Preparing.”

 17 yo vs racist Jamie Allman.
 17yo also wins.
-I’m not sure if its more funny, disturbing or pathetic that 2 balding, past their prime men are fantasizing about beating up a youth.
-Beating your wives isn’t enough I guess.????♂️ pic.twitter.com/ecfNfrtYWN
+I'm not sure if its more funny, disturbing or pathetic that 2 balding, past their prime men are fantasizing about beating up a youth.
+Beating your wives isn't enough I guess. ????♂️ pic.twitter.com/ecfNfrtYWN

 — Dan Lamden (@DoonLoomden) April 4, 2018